DID

 // the current pair, its a sr25519 in this example

-3. Now send the signed payload in a transaction to the chain in a transaction.
-In the arguments, the first did specifies that a key must be added to DID did and the second did specifies that DID did is signing the payload The 1 below is for the key index.
+2. Now send the signed payload in a transaction to the chain in a transaction.
+In the arguments, the first did specifies that a key must be added to DID did and the second did specifies that DID did is signing the payload.

 Removing an existing DID from chain